 - 1. Simultaneous bilateral contacts of opposing posterior teeth must occur in centric occlusion. - 2.
-Occlusion for tooth-supported removable partial dentures may be arranged similarly to the occlusion seen in a harmonious natural dentition, because stability of such removable partial dentures results from the effects of direct retainers at both ends of the denture base. - 3.
-Bilateral balanced occlusion in eccentric positions should be formulated when a maxillary complete denture (Figure 17-1) opposes the removable partial denture.
-This is accomplished primarily to promote the stability of the complete denture.
-However, simultaneous contacts in a protrusive relationship do not receive priority over appearance, phonetics, and/or a favorable occlusal plane. - 4.
-Working side contacts should be obtained for the mandibular distal extension denture (Figure 17-2).
-These contacts should occur simultaneously with working side contacts of the natural teeth to distribute the stress over the greatest possible area.
-Masticatory function of the denture is improved by such an arrangement.
+Occlusion for tooth-supported removable partial dentures may be arranged similarly to the occlusion seen in a harmonious natural dentition, because stability of such removable partial dentures results from the effects of direct retainers at both ends of the denture base.

-FIGURE 17-1 Posterior occlusion of a maxillary complete denture opposing a Class I mandibular removable partial denture.
+FIGURE 18-1 Posterior occlusion of a maxillary complete denture opposing a Class I mandibular removable partial denture.
 The stability of the maxillary complete denture can be promoted by developing balanced occlusion as shown.